evoldoers/machineboss/README.md

-If we use `--generate` instead of `--recognize`, replace `wild-dna` (every nucleotide has unit weight) with `uniform-dna` (every nucleotide has weight 1/4), specify an output sequence with `--output-chars`, and specify the `--loglike` option to calculate the log-likelihood, then we can calculate the (log) weight of a given output sequence:
+If we use `--generate` instead of `--recognize`, replace `wild-dna` (every nucleotide has unit weight) with `uniform-dna` (every nucleotide has weight 1/4), specify an output sequence with `--output-chars`, then instead of a regular expression we have a probabilistically-normalized HMM.
+We can then specify the `--loglike` option to calculate the log-likelihood of a given output sequence:

 ~~~~
 boss --generate-uniform-dna . --generate-chars ACGCGT . --generate-uniform-dna --output-chars AAGCAACGCGTAATA --loglike